arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-10.md

 ```

 Notice that in the test we have created 2 super simple parsers, which
-do not even consume the input. `aP` just returns a Parser wrapped
+do not even consume the input. `aP` just returns a Parser-wrapped
 `42`, `fP` a Parser-wrapped `fun i -> i * 2`.

 For cases like these, let's have a convenience function `pure'`, which